Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 ## Add the kotlinx.coroutines library to your project

-To include the `kotlinx.coroutines` library in your project, add the corresponding dependency configuration based on your build tool.
+To include the `kotlinx.coroutines` library in your project, add the corresponding dependency configuration based on your build tool:

-### Gradle

-Add the following dependency to your `build.gradle(.kts)` file:

 <tabs group="build-tool">
 <tab title="Kotlin" group-key="kotlin">